Diane Johnson was no stranger to challenges.

 “She wanted her charitable giving to last longer and have a greater impact,” shared Mary.
 “Most of all, she wanted her philanthropic legacy to mirror the way she lived her life – supporting her community.”

-Thanks to Diane’s legacy fund support, hundreds of San Diego youth will have the opportunity to pursue their dreams of higher education and achieve success in their careers.
+Thanks to Diane’s legacy fund support, hundreds of San Diego youth can pursue their dreams of higher education and achieve success in their careers.

 “Diane was a big believer in hard work and providing all people the same opportunities to succeed,” explained Marilyn.
 “I just wish she had the opportunity to meet the students whose lives are being changed through the Community Scholars Initiative so she could see the personal impact of her legacy.”